panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 ### 3.1 Useless props comparison

-Imagine a component that typically renders with different props.
+Imagine a component that usually renders with different props.
 In this case, memoization doesn't provide benefits.

 Even if you wrap such a volatile component in `React.memo()`, React does 2 jobs on every rendering:

 1. Invokes the comparison function to determine whether the previous and next props are equal
 2. Because props comparison almost always returns `false`, React performs the diff of previous and current render results

-The invocation of the comparison function is useless because it almost always returns `false`.
+You gain no performance benefits but also run for naught the comparison function.

 ## 4. React.memo() and callback functions